 Official 7 Day National Weather Service Forecast (NVZ003)

-Saturday Night: Mostly cloudy.
-Chance of showers and thunderstorms in the evening, then chance of showers after midnight.
-Lows 39 to 44.
+Monday Night: Mostly cloudy.
+Chance of snow and rain in the evening.
+Lows 27 to 32.

 Product Disclaimer